 (in-ter-FEER-on AL-fuh ???)

-A drug used to treat some infections caused by viruses and several types of cancer.
-These include hairy cell leukemia, melanoma, and follicular lymphoma.
-It is a form of interferon alfa (a substance normally made by cells of the immune system) that is made in the laboratory.
-It is a type of biological response modifier.
+A drug used to treat AIDS-related Kaposi sarcoma in certain patients, hairy cell leukemia, and melanoma that has been removed by surgery.
+It is also used with other anticancer drugs to treat a certain type of non-Hodgkin lymphoma.
+Interferon alfa-2b is also used to treat some infections caused by viruses, such as the hepatitis C virus.
+It is being studied in the treatment of other types of cancer and other conditions.
+Interferon alfa-2b is a form of interferon alfa (a substance normally made by cells in the immune system) and is made in the laboratory.
+It is a type of cytokine and a type of biological response modifier.
 Also called IFN alpha-2B, Intron A, and recombinant interferon alfa-2b.